Skip Navigation

 Return to main MCHbest page >>

 Overview.
 School-based support for children and families facing homelessness is important and can assist in providing various services and resources to help mitigate the challenges they face.
-School-based support can assist children and families facing homelessness by providing stability and continuity in housing, basic needs assistance (such as clothing, toiletries, food), educational advocacy, emotional support, parental involvement, community partnerships, and academic support.[1,2] By providing a holistic support system that addresses the educational, emotional, and basic needs of homeless children and families, school-based support programs can play a vital role in helping them overcome the barriers associated with homelessness and achieve academic success.[2]
+School-based support can assist children and families facing homelessness by providing stability and continuity IN WHAT, basic needs assistance. (such as clothing, toiletries, food), educational support, emotional support, parental involvement, community partnerships, and academic support.[1,2] By providing a holistic support system that addresses the educational, emotional, and basic needs of homeless children and families, school-based support programs can play a vital role in helping them overcome the challenges associated with homelessness and achieve academic success.[2]

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):